OleVik/grav-skeleton-timeline/README.md

 Installing the Timeline-plugin can be done in one of two ways.
 The GPM (Grav Package Manager) installation method enables you to quickly and easily install the plugin with a simple terminal command, while the manual method enables you to do so via a zip file.

+**Note:** The [intl](http://php.net/manual/en/book.intl.php)-extension for PHP must be [installed and enabled](http://php.net/manual/en/intl.installation.php "See especially User Contributed Notes") to use this plugin.

 ### GPM Installation (Preferred)

 The simplest way to install this plugin is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm) through your system's terminal (also called the command line).
 From the root of your Grav install type: